jones58/brutalist-map/README.md

     - Using javascript to set the content of the popup.
 - Editing Geojson data to add properties for an image and a description.
 I started doing this in Mapbox Studio but quickly realised it would be quicker to do edit the geojson in vscode and then update it by uploading the edited file.
   - I noticed that the image links I'd gathered from startpage.com weren't working so I had to add them manually from the websites themselves.
+- I tried setting the checkbox with the input type="checkbox" but i decided i wanted more of a custom look so I made my own based on the back button I'm using and previously found on [Public domain vectors](https://publicdomainvectors.org).
+- Whilst building the site, I liked the look of the images but it was not as cohesive as it could be so I decided to use filter: grayscale(100%); to make the images look more similar, and blend with the aesthetic of the site better.
+I also added rounded corners to the images to match my checkbox and back button svg icons.
+I used calc() to get it in line with the back button.

 ## TODO: